-- Interview each other and parents to find out why and when writers write
+- Interview each other and family members to find out why and when writers write

 - Discover where published writers get their ideas

-The year-long Writing Workshop should eventually culminate in a publishable piece of writing for each student.
+The year-long Writer's Workshop should eventually culminate in a publishable piece of writing for each student.
 How?
-All the necessary ingredients are right there in their notebooks, which are filled with ideas they can build on to create a finished piece worthy of publication.
+All the necessary ingredients are right there in their notebooks, which will be filled with ideas students can build on to create a finished piece worthy of publication.

 Students interview parents and each other to gather information about why and when people write.